KarmaKamikaze/TRACE-Q/README.md

 # P8-Project

 ## Prerequisites
 Before running the application, ensure that you have downloaded the necessary project dependencies.
+Specifically ensure that [PostgreSQL](https://www.postgresql.org/) is installed.
 ### Windows
 If you are on Windows, run the PowerShell script to install the project dependencies:
 ```sh